A topological characterisation of the Kashiwara-Vergne groups

 \item Set bijections\footnote{If the sets $\{L_i^{\pm}\}$ are not pairwise disjoint, replace the unions $(\cup_{i=0}^r L_i^{-})$ and $(\cup_{i=0}^r L_i^{+})$ by the set of triples $\{(a,i,\pm)\, | \, a\in L_i^{\pm}, 0\leq i \leq r\}$.} \end{enumerate} \end{definition}

 Wiring diagrams have a convenient pictorial representation as tangle diagrams, as in Figure~\ref{fig:WiringDiagramOri}.
-In this representation we arrange the elements of $\calL$ on the boundary of a disk with $r$ disjoint holes The set $L_0^{\pm}$ gives a set of distinguished points on the boundary of the big disk $D_0$ and each $L_i^{\pm}$ represents a set of distinguished points on the boundary of the $i$th interior disk.
-The abstract $1$-manifold $M$ is pictured as an immersed $1$-manifold, paring up the input and output labels from $\calL$.
+In this representation, we arrange the elements of $\calL$ on the boundary of a disc with $r$ disjoint holes The set $L_0^{\pm}$ gives a set of distinguished points on the boundary of the big disc $D_0$ and each $L_i^{\pm}$ represents a set of distinguished points on the boundary of the $i$th interior disc.
+The abstract $1$-manifold $M$ is pictured as an immersed $1$-manifold, pairing up the input and output labels from $\calL$.
 While this pictorial representation is convenient, and we will use it throughout the paper, we emphasise that wiring diagrams are \emph{combinatorial}, not topological objects.
 In particular, the chosen immersion of the $1$-manifold $M$ depicted in Figure~\ref{fig:WiringDiagramOri} is not part of the wiring diagram data.
 See~\cite[Proposition 2.3]{DHR1} for more details.

 Wiring diagrams assemble into a \emph{coloured operad}.
 We briefly recall that for a fixed set of colours, $\mathfrak{C}$, a \emph{$\mathfrak{C}$-coloured operad} $\mathsf{P}=\{\mathsf{P}(c_0; c_1,\ldots,c_r)\}$ consists of a collection of sets $\mathsf{P}(c_0;c_1,\ldots,c_r)$: one for each sequence $c_0; c_1,\ldots,c_r$ of colours in $\mathfrak{C}$.
 This is equipped with an $\calS_r$--action permuting $c_1,\ldots,c_r$, together with an equivariant, associative and unital family of partial compositions whenever $d_0=c_i$.
 For full details see \cite[Definition 1.1]{bm_resolutions}.